arceli/charter/AdminBoard.md

-The job of Arceli Board:
+The job of Arceli Team:
 - Develop and maintain the technical infrastructure in conjunction with Zenodo/ADS/PressForward partners.
 - Promote the service.
 - Provide technical assistance.
 - Broadly specify the editorial policy and mission of Arceli.
 - Select the editorial board, who would make case-by-case editorial decisions.

-Members (in no particular order)
+Team Members (in no particular order)
  - Jonathan Sick
  - James Davenport
  - Kelle Cruz